janbodnar/Python-Datovy-Analytik-Skolenie/test.md

 # Priklady

-Below are 10 SQL tasks designed for your students based on the products dataset in PostgreSQL.
-These tasks range from basic to intermediate difficulty, focusing on querying, filtering, aggregation, and
-joining (with a hypothetical second table).
-Each task includes a description and an expected outcome to guide students.
-I’ll assume the products table has been created as per the previous SQL code.

 ## Tasks

 ### Task 1: Retrieve All Products
 Description: Write a query to retrieve all columns for all products in the products table, ordered by id.
 Expected Outcome: A result set with 77 rows, showing id, product_name, category, unit_price, and units_in_stock,
 sorted by id ascending.
 Hint: Use SELECT * and ORDER BY.

 ### Task 2: Find Expensive Products
 Description: Write a query to find all products with a unit_price greater than $50, displaying only product_name
 and unit_price, ordered by unit_price descending.
 Expected Outcome: 10 rows, including products like "Côte de Blaye" ($263.50), "Thüringer Rostbratwurst" ($123.79), etc.
 Hint: Use WHERE with a condition and ORDER BY.

 ### Task 3: Count Products by Category
-Description: Write a query to count the number of products in each category, displaying the category and the count, ordered alphabetically by category.
+Description: Write a query to count the number of products in each category, displaying the category and the count,
+ordered alphabetically by category.
 Expected Outcome: 8 rows, e.g., Beverages: 12, Condiments: 17, Confections: 16, etc.
 Hint: Use GROUP BY and COUNT.

 ### Task 4: Low Stock Alert